visitors since 4 oct 2008

 Chief Ajmal Khan Azizi, with Shah Mohammad and his Tribal Police chief Amir Mohammad moments after he landed in Gardez last month.

-From right to left Chief Ajmal Khan Azizi, Shah Mohammad and his Tribal Police chief Amir Mohammad moments after they landed in Gardez last month.
+From right to left Chief Ajmal Khan Zazai, Shah Mohammad and his Tribal Police chief Amir Mohammad moments after they landed in Gardez last month.

-Last month Chief Ajmal Khan Azizi returned to the Zazi valley.
-As I wrote about here his first attempt to return home had to be postponed after the local American Army commander declared him an AOG leader.
-The reason for this is that Ajmal and his tribal police ran off the representatives of the Kabul government who were sent to the valley a few years back after those representatives tried to steal tribal lands and in one case rape a male child.
-The mission of ISAF includes “supporting the Government of the Islamic Republic of Afghanistan” which sounds good on paper but is not always a good idea in practice.
-The representatives of the Kabul government have a very spotty record.
+The mission of ISAF includes the following:”supporting the Government of the Islamic Republic of Afghanistan”.
+That sounds great on paper but is not always a good idea in practice.
+The representatives of the Kabul government have a spotty record.
 Some are good men who want to help establish a functioning state.
-Others are the Afghan equivalent of the recently departed John Murtha interested exclusively in lining their pockets and the pockets of their family with as much money as they can get; whether it be through bribes, pay for play schemes, or outright theft.
-The initial political appointees to the Zazi Valley were of the John Murtha variety and they were sent packing back to Kabul shortly after they arrived.
-So in the eyes of the FOB bound military the Zazi Valley tribal police and their leadership have been considered AOG – no different than the Taliban who they constantly fight to keep out of their area.
-Let me paste the correspondence between The Boss and the young commander of the closest COP to the valley below so you can see for yourself:
+Others are interested exclusively in lining their pockets and the pockets of their family with as much money as they can get; whether it be through bribes, pay for play schemes or outright theft.
+The initial political appointees to the Zazai Valley were sent packing back to Kabul shortly after they arrived.
+So now, in the eyes of the FOB bound American military, the Zazai Valley tribal police and their leadership are considered AOG (just like the Taliban they are constantly fighting).
+Check out this correspondence between The Boss and the young commander of the closest Combat Outpost (COP) to the valley:

 Sir,